SiliconLabs/peripheral_examples/series2/lesense/lesense_single_channel/readme.txt

 lesense_single_channel

-This project demonstrates the usage of LESENSE to sample a single channel using ACMP on the EFR32FG23 device.
+This project demonstrates the usage of LESENSE to sample a single channel using ACMP.
 The LESENSE uses the ACMP peripheral to sample the input state of push button 0, and will trigger an interrupt to toggle LED0 when push button 0 is pressed.

-Use Simplicity Studio's Energy Profiler to observe current consumption while example runs in low energy mode.

 Note: In project where the device enters EM2 or lower, an escapeHatch
       routine is usually recommended to prevent device lock-up.
 This example has